lambdaworks/zio-elasticsearch/docs/overview/usage.md

 title: "Usage"
 ---

-In order to get the functional effect of executing a specified `Elasticsearch` request, we must provide the `Elasticsearch` layer to that effect.
-We can then call the `execute`method defined in `Elasticsearch` that accepts `ElasticRequest` as parameter.
-To create this layer we also have to provide following layers:
+In order to execute an Elasticsearch request we can rely on the `Elasticsearch` layer which offers an `execute` method accepting an `ElasticRequest`.
+In order to build the `Elasticsearch` layer we need to provide the following layers:

 - `ElasticExecutor` - if you provide `ElasticExecutor.local` it will run on localhost:9200, otherwise if you want to use `ElasticExecutor.live` you will have to provide `ElasticConfig` as well
 - `HttpClientZioBackend`